 - stuffy nose with thick nasal secretions that may appear white, yellow, or green

-- pain or tenderness in the forehead, between the eyes, in the cheeks, upper jaw, and teeth
+- pain or tenderness in the forehead, between the eyes, in the cheeks, and upper jaw

-- feeling of fullness in the face and swelling around the eyes, around the nose, and in the cheeks
+- swelling around the eyes, around the nose, and in the cheeks

 - decreased sense of smell